Injustice: Gods Among Us: Release

-Injustice: Gods Among Us was released on April 16, 2013, in North America, April 17 in Australia, and April 19 in Europe for the PlayStation 3, Wii U, and Xbox 360.
+Injustice: Gods Among Us was released on April 16, 2013, in North America, on April 17 in Australia, and on April 19 in Europe for the PlayStation 3, Wii U, and Xbox 360.
 Certain Australian retailers, including JB Hi-Fi and EB Games, broke the street date, selling copies on April 15, 2013.
 The release of the Wii U version of Injustice was delayed in the United Kingdom until April 26, 2013.
 The game was released later in Japan on June 9, 2013, for the PlayStation 3 and Wii U. It was also added to the Xbox One's library of backward compatible Xbox 360 games in December 2016.

 An album featuring music from several artists including Rise Against, Depeche Mode, MSTRKRFT, Awolnation, Minus the Bear, and Zeus, was released by WaterTower Music.
 Titled Injustice: Gods Among Us - The Album, the album was made available at digital retailers on April 16, 2013, to coincide with the release of the game.
 The collection was later released on CD on April 23, 2013.